matthewlfabian/Bacterial-genome-assembly_Illumina-reads/README.md

 continuing.

 #### Stage 3: Assembly & quality assessment
-To proceed with assembly & analyses, "uncomment" Stage 3 in the Snakefile & run Snakemake.
-Individual steps can be "commented out" as desired, e.g., if assembly parameters are to be adjusted & tested before continuing with subsequent analyses.
+To proceed with assembly & QC, "uncomment" Stage 3 in the Snakefile & run Snakemake.

 # Adjusting parameters
 By editing the .smk files for each package in the "rules" subdirectory, parameters can be